To invoke Dired, type C-x d (dired). This reads a

 default, you can still let Dired use this feature by customizing

-to a non-nil
+dired-maybe-use-globstar to a non-nil value; then Dired

 will enable globstar for those shells for which it knows how (see

-for the list of those shells).
+dired-enable-globstar-in-shell for the list of those shells).

 The usual history and completion commands can be used in the minibuffer; in particular, M-n puts the name of the visited file (if any) in the minibuffer (see Minibuffer History).

-You can also invoke Dired by giving C-x C-f (find-file
+You can also invoke Dired by giving C-x C-f (find-file)

 a directory’s name.

-line.
-Typing C-x 4 C-j (dired-jump-other-window
+you invoked dired-jump.
+Typing C-x 4 C-j

-specifies the options to
+The variable dired-listing-switches specifies the options to

-for listing the directory; this string
+give to ls for listing the directory; this string

 must contain ‘-l’.
 If you use a prefix argument with the

-command, you can specify the ls
+dired command, you can specify the ls switches with the

 minibuffer before you enter the directory specification.
 No matter

-how they are specified, the ls
+how they are specified, the ls switches can include short

 options (that is, single characters) requiring no arguments, and long